department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/radiation-exposure.md

 - Working as an x-ray technician, in a reactor plant, or in nuclear medicine or radiography (while on active duty or during active or inactive duty for training in the Reserves), **or**
 - Doing tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
 7384L(14))

-You may also be able to get disability benefits if you were:
+You may also be able to get disability benefits if you were **in at least one of the following positions**:
 - Part of underground nuclear weapons testing at Amchitka Island, Alaska, **or**
 - Assigned to a gaseous diffusion plant at Paducah, Kentucky, **or**
 - Assigned to a gaseous diffusion plant at Portsmouth, Ohio, **or**